GuillaumeDIDIER/Ars-Magica-Characters/Non-Hermetic Grimoire.md

 **Tincture of Ammonium and Valerian**
 Theriac Level 10
 Potency: Strong
 Similar to the *Cataplasme of Mandrake*, this theriac causes the character to become Dazed (loss of four Fatigue levels), but reduces any Wound and Disease Penalty by 5.
 The body part remains numb until the lost Fatigue levels are recovered.
-Aydamir commisioned this tincture to his personal Apothecary to be able to create powders even when injured, reducing the Wound Penalty to -1 or -2 makes him able to do the necessary Lab work (More doses are needed to be able to create powders for several hours).
+Aydamir commissioned this tincture to his personal Apothecary to be able to create powders even when injured, reducing the Wound Penalty to -1 or -2 makes him able to do the necessary Lab work (More doses are needed to be able to create powders for several hours).
 *(Base 3, +3 Strong)*

 # Learned Magic (Hedge Magic)